HelloWorld1661/cnode/README.md

 # cnode
-This is a simulates the cnode community website project.
-It's only used for the purpose of learning website development
+This is a website project which will simulate the cnode community website.
+It's only used for the purpose of learning website development.